 Delta Phi Alpha German Honorary Society

 Up to one $1,500 and up to four $500 awards for a student studying in a German-speaking country during the fall semester.
 Application deadline is early March.

 FEA [Fund for Education Abroad]

-Up to $10,000 (Academic Year); $5,000 (fall/spring semester); $1,250 (summer).
+Up to $10,000 (Academic Year); $5,000 (fall/spring semester); $1,230 (summer).
 Preference given to under-represented students and locations.
 Application deadline is early September for Spring and early January for Fall/Summer.

 Freeman Awards for Study in Asia (Freeman-Asia)

 This award provides scholarships for U.S. undergraduate students with demonstrated financial need to study abroad in East or Southeast Asia.
 Awards of up to $3,000 for a summer program (8 weeks minimum); $5,000 for a semester; $7,000 for a full academic year.
-Application deadline is early March and early October.
-NOTE: The Summer 2019, Fall 2019, Spring 2020 and Academic Year 2019-20 online applications link will be available when the applications open in early January 2019.
-Please return to this page at that time to access the online application.

 Gilman International Scholarship